Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Business plan at $6/user/month is very competitive

-- Minimal distractions — focuses on getting things done
+- Minimal distractions — focused on getting things done

 Cons